Cross-Population Amplitude Coupling in High-Dimensional Oscillatory Neural Time Series: Methods

-This state-space formulation is convenient to impose local stationarity on the latent time series, since the functional connectivity within and between brain regions relatively changes slowly over time, and to calculate the Granger causality between regions.
-We achieve the former by fitting stationary state-space models in moving windows of time.
-For the latter, $Z_2$ is said to Granger-cause $Z_1$ at time $t$ if some $\alpha_{12,s}^{(t)}$ are non-zero \citep{ombao2022spectral} (and conversely if some $\alpha_{21,s}^{(t)}$ are non-zero).
+This state-space formulation is convenient to impose local stationarity on the latent time series, which we do by fitting stationary state-space models in moving windows of time.
+Local stationarity is justified because the functional connectivity within and between brain regions changes relatively slowly over time.
+The state-space formulation is also convenient to calculate the Granger causality between regions: $Z_2$ is said to Granger-cause $Z_1$ at time $t$ if some $\alpha_{12,s}^{(t)}$ are non-zero \citep{ombao2022spectral} (and conversely if some $\alpha_{21,s}^{(t)}$ are non-zero).
 The coefficient of partial determination (partial $R^2$) between $\left(Z_2^{(t-d_\mathrm{cross})}, \dots, Z_2^{(t-1)}\right)$ and $Z_1^{(t)}$, conditional on $Z_1^{(t-d_\mathrm{auto})}, \dots, Z_1^{(t-1)}$, calculated as

 where

 may therefore be considered a test statistic for local Granger causality at time $t$.
 To allow a physiologically meaningful minimum connection time $\tau_1$ from brain regions 2 to 1, we can also replace the second regression by